-Not visiting a time control, visiting twice, OTL or wrong direction of approach or departure will be penalised One Fail per control.
+Not visiting a time control, visiting twice, OTL or wrong direction of approach or departure will be penalised up to Three Fails per control (3F for CMC 12 cars, usually 1F on road rallies).
 The results are calculated by adding up the fails first, then the minutes.
 A crew who have been the correct route slowly on, say, 0F 25 mins penalty will beat the speedy crew who missed a code board or time control and finished on 1F 0 mins.